stone-lab/Formbuilder/README.md

 ## Notice
 At the moment, the output are Bootstrapped Fields and Wrappers.
 This will be changed in the future.

+## Troubleshoot
+Error: Shortcode not found
+You need first setup the Shortcode package.
+When this error appears, it means you not have added the alias under config/app.php.

 ## TODO
 Make Layout more flexible